-The purpose of this Code of Business Principles (referred to as the 'Principles') is to enable us to select and retain Suppliers that are aligned with our mission and who share our values.
-We use these Principles as the basis for reviews during site visits to help identify issues of concern and opportunities for continuous improvement.
+• Capacity building: We will provide support and guidance to our Suppliers to help them understand our requirements and expectations and will provide training on relevant topics as required.
+Our approach is to build a shared culture of continuous improvement that goes beyond basic legal compliance.
 We will work with our Suppliers to develop and implement improvement plans and monitor progress against these plans on an ongoing basis in the interests of raising standards and improving working conditions.
 Where Suppliers are not prepared to do so, we will take action that may result in contracts being cancelled and our relationship with them being terminated.